 K E. You and I originally met in Oxford at TEDGlobal 2010.
 At the time, you said in your very popular talk “Why not eat insects?” that by 2020 we’d all be buying and eating insects.
 Can you tell me where we are with that prediction?

 M. D. I was actually too pessimistic in 2010.
 By 2014, Dutch supermarkets already had insects on the shelf!
 They started to sell both insects as food, where you could see what they were – locusts, mealworms – as well as products in which insects were incorporated, like burgers.
 Meanwhile, internationally, insects as a human food source has really grown tremendously.
 When insects came into the supermarkets, the legislators were resistant.
 But in April 2020, news came from Brussels saying that, pretty soon, insects will officially be allowed on grocery shelves in the European market in all 27 countries.
 And on 13 January 2021, this happened, with official approval by EFSA for mealworms to be sold in the EU as human food.

 There are tremendous investments being made at the moment in both insects for human consumption but also for livestock feed, in the Netherlands, Belgium, France.
-Beyond the European Union, there are big companies as well in the United States, South Africa, and China.
+Beyond the European Union, there are big companies as well in the United States, Canada, South Africa, and China.
 We are talking about tens of millions of euros being invested in setting up production units.
 One Dutch company is focusing completely on feed, and the Dutch king opened their new facility last year in June.
 He held a handful of fly larvae, declaring that this is the future and is contributing to circular agriculture.

 K.E.
 When you encourage using insects for food, you’re talking about farmed, not foraged insects, right?